 Listen to HISTORY This Week Podcast: Episode 4: January 27, 1945 Surviving Auschwitz

 The Red Army had been advancing deeper into Poland since mid-January.
 Having liberated Warsaw and Krakow, Soviet troops headed for Auschwitz.
-In anticipation of the Soviet arrival, the German Gestapo began a murder spree in the camps, shooting sick prisoners and blowing up crematoria in a desperate attempt to destroy the evidence of their crimes.
+In anticipation of the Soviet arrival, SS officers began a murder spree in the camps, shooting sick prisoners and blowing up crematoria in a desperate attempt to destroy the evidence of their crimes.
 When the Red Army finally broke through, Soviet soldiers encountered 648 corpses and more than 7,000 starving camp survivors.
 There were also six storehouses filled with hundreds of thousands of women’s dresses, men's suits and shoes that the Germans did not have time to burn.

 Watch the HISTORY special, Auschwitz Untold, online or in the HISTORY App now.